-The Days of the Week in Hebrew Posted by Ayana on Aug 7, 2017 in Vocabulary
+The Days of the Week in Hebrew Posted by Ayana on Aug 7, 2017 in Uncategorized

 The Hebrew days are numeral.
 Their names are count off their order: the first day of the week is called first day, the following day is called second day, and so on for the next four days.
 The counting includes only six days.
 The seventh day of the week is the only one without numeral meaning in its name.
 But let’s take it day by day, and start from the beginning: